wftutorials/laravel-tutorial2/Tutorial.md

 ## For loops

-Lets for fun try out a for loop to see how we can do this.
+Lets try out a for loop to see how we can do this.
 In our `users.blade.php` we add the content below.

 ```html